barbara-benitez/barbara-benitez.github.io/tableau/massachussettes_education/mass_ed.md

 ## Concerns about Graduation Rates

 Understanding graduation rates is crucial as they serve as an essential metric for assessing the effectiveness of the education system.
 Low graduation rates can indicate various issues within the school system, such as inadequate resources, ineffective teaching methods, or lack of support for struggling students.
+As an educator with several years of experience, I understand that graduation rates have a profound impact on students' future success and opportunities.

 Identifying schools with low graduation rates helps focus attention on those areas requiring immediate intervention and resources.
 By addressing the factors contributing to low graduation rates, we can work towards providing every student with a fair chance at academic success and future opportunities.

 ## Key Findings and Recommendations: